retreaver/core-api-docs/source/index.html.md

 # Affiliates

-Entering affiliates into our system allows you to attribute calls back to the affiliate who created them, and to update any external tracking systems.
+Entering Affiliates into our system allows you to attribute calls back to the Affiliate who created them, and to update any external tracking systems.

-If you're not in affiliate marketing, affiliate objects can be used for whatever source attribution is relevant.
+If you're not in affiliate marketing, Affiliate objects can be used for whatever source attribution is relevant.
 Affiliates exist for your reference.

 ## Get all Affiliates